Jamienie/DSCI_522_Vancouver_Bike_Theft_Analysis/doc/vancouver_bike_report.md

 ## Analysis & Results

 We wanted to investigate this difference is statistically significant.
+Our question became the following:

+Is the mean number of bikes stolen per month in the **summer time** (June, July, August) *greater* than the mean number of bikes stolen per month during the **other months of the year** or are they equal?

 So we defined our null and alternative hypotheses (a one-tailed two-group hypothesis) as: